 Sustainable Laboratory User Manual I2SL Working Group

-The I2SL Sustainable Laboratory User Manual is envisioned as a living resource that advocates a facilityís sustainable purpose.
-Currently under development, the manual will enable laboratory owners, operators, and occupants to intelligently use, maintain, and renovate a building over time.
-Infrastructure functionality and optimal operations will be collated into an open-sourced, expandable framework that delivers a comprehensive view of facility safety, flexibility, sustainability, and resilience.
+The Sustainable Laboratory User Manual is envisioned as a living resource that advocates a facility's sustainable purpose."
+The manual will enable laboratory owners, operators, and occupants to intelligently use, maintain, and renovate a building over time.
+Infrastructure functionality and optimal operations will be collated into an open sourced, expandable framework that delivers a comprehensive view of facility safety, flexibility, sustainability, and resilience.

-I2SLís Sustainable Laboratory User Manual Working Group is a cross-section of industry professionals, including building owners, architects, engineers, builders, and EHS professionals.
+The Sustainable Laboratory User Manual Working Group is a cross section of industry professionals, including building owners, architects, engineers, builders, and EHS professionals.
 The group formed committees of subject matter experts to tackle specific aspects of the guide, including lab planning, lab equipment, building design, building systems, lab operations, policy/reporting, and the structure of the guide itself.
-We have begun assigning Subcommittee Chairs, and monthly Subcommittee meetings are already underway, but it is not too late to get involved in one of these focus areas.
+We have begun assigning Subcommittee Chairs, and monthly Subcommittee meetings are already underway, but it is not too late to get involved in one of these focus groups!

-- Learn about the development of a tool to document laboratory performance goals;
+- Be informed about the development of a tool to document laboratory performance goals;

-- Understand how to enable lab environments to respond to change;
+- Consider how to enable lab environments to respond to change;

-- Preview a demo of the preliminary functionality of the user manual framework and learn how this manual can be beneficial in the built environment; and
+- Preview the preliminary functionality of the user manual framework and learn how this manual can be beneficial in the built environment; and

-Maria Montgomery is an Associate and Project Architect at Perkins&Will, specializing in higher education and laboratory design.
+Maria Montgomery is an Associate and Project Architect at Perkins&Will in Atlanta, specializing in higher education and laboratory design.
 In addition to being a project architect, she also serves as BIM Manager and Sustainability Manager on a variety of projects.
-She is also one of the Atlanta studioís Design Technology Leaders and is a USGBC LEED AP and WELL AP.
+She is also one of the Atlanta studio's Design Technology Leaders and has become a USGBC LEED AP and WELL AP.
 With Maria's attention to detail, constant strive to learn, and outgoing personality, she brings a memorable energy to all projects she works on and presentations she gives.

 Note: Abstracts and biographies are displayed as submitted by the author(s) with the exception of minor edits for style, grammar consistency, and length.